Expert Interview – Tami Neumann & Cathy Braxton

 - Perspective Taking

 Stepping into another person’s shoes is a form of Perspective Taking.
-Examples are great tools to help us learn.
-Cathy shared how she used this empathy technique with her teenage son who has Asperger’s Syndrome:
+Think of an experience that is similar to the experience another person is having.
+Then, share that experience.
+Cathy frequently uses this method with her teenage son who has Asperger’s Syndrome.

 2. Make Your Partner Look Good